 Notes

 - To freeze, cool the beans completely.
-Transfer them to a freezer-safe container and freeze for up to 3 months.
+Transfer them to a freezer-safe container and freeze them for up to 3 months.
 Thaw in the refrigerator before reheating.

 - Baked beans reheat well.
 Smaller portions can be reheated in the microwave.
 For larger portions, use the stovetop or the oven.
 For the stovetop method, transfer the beans to a large pot.
 Heat over medium-low heat, stirring frequently, until warmed through.
 For the oven method, preheat the oven to 350°F. Transfer the beans to an oven-safe dish, cover with aluminum foil, and bake for 20-30 minutes until heated through.